Specific Jurisdiction and Jurisdiction in Admiralty

 Jurisdictional Mechanism and Enforcement: The Action in Rem and Ship Arrest

 The efficacy of admiralty jurisdiction is fundamentally tied to its enforcement mechanism, centered on the action in rem (against the thing) and the consequent power of arrest.
-While the AJSC Act itself provides the substantive list of claims and vests jurisdiction, the procedural aspects, including arrest, are governed by the rules framed by the respective High Courts, typically modeled on international principles.
+While the AJSC Act itself provides the substantive list of claims and vests jurisdiction, the procedural aspects, including arrest, are governed by the rules framed by the respective High Courts, typically modeled on international principles such as the 1952 and 1999 Arrest Conventions.

 The starting point for enforcing a maritime claim is often the filing of an action in rem against the vessel itself.
 This legal procedure treats the vessel as a juridical entity that can be sued for claims that have given rise to a maritime lien or a statutory right in rem under the Act.
 The underlying philosophy is that the vessel is considered the offender or the source of the obligation.
 This is particularly effective when the owner is elusive, insolvent, or based overseas, as the claim attaches to the vessel irrespective of ownership changes after the claim arises (in the case of maritime liens) or at the time of the action (for other statutory rights in rem).